 because they are no more.”

 The births of Jesus and Krishna share much in common.
-Krishna was an incarnation of Vishnu.
-As Logos, Jesus birth was an Incarnation of the Most High God, the one who created the world.
+Krishna is remembered as an incarnation of Vishnu.
+As Logos, Jesus birth was the Incarnation of the Most High God, Creator of the world.
 Both births were preceded by prophecies, utilized heavenly messengers, and were threatened by evil kings opposed to their coming.

-But the question remains: What was the purpose behind the elaborate birth of Jesus?
+But what was the purpose behind the elaborate birth of Jesus?
 Why had he come?
-From the beginning of human history, the Most High God had declared a solution to our deepest needs.
-As Krishna came to destroy Kalanemin, Jesus came to destroy his – and our – enemy, the one holding us prisoner.
-We learn how this unfold, and what it means for us today, as we continue to explore Jesus’ life as revealed in the Gospels.
+From the beginning of human history, the Most High God declared He would meet our deepest needs.
+As Krishna came to destroy Kalanemin, Jesus came to destroy his enemy, the one holding us prisoner.
+We learn how this unfolds, and what it means for us today, as we continue to explore Jesus’ life revealed in the Gospels.